 On December 23, 2022, we entered into a sales agreement with Cantor Fitzgerald & Co. and B. Riley Securities, Inc. (the "Sales Agents"), providing for the offering, issuance and sale by us of up to \$40.0 million of our common stock from time to time in "at-the-market" offerings (the "ATM").
-We sold 1,105,178 shares of common stock under the ATM during the six months ended June 30, 2023 for gross proceeds of approximately \$2.5 million.
-As of June 30, 2023, there was approximately \$37.5 million of common stock remaining available for sale under the ATM.
+We sold 1,110,678 shares of common stock under the ATM during the nine months ended September 30, 2023 for gross proceeds of approximately \$2.5 million.
+As of September 30, 2023, there was approximately \$37.5 million of common stock remaining available for sale under the ATM.

 On March 10, 2023, we entered into a purchase agreement with Lincoln Park Capital Fund, LLC ("Lincoln Park") for an equity line financing (the "Lincoln Park Purchase Agreement").
 The Lincoln Park Purchase Agreement provides that, subject to the terms and conditions set forth therein, we have the right, but not the obligation, to direct Lincoln Park to purchase up to \$35 million of shares of common stock at our sole discretion, over a 36-month period commencing on March 10, 2023.
 We filed a prospectus supplement to our registration statement on Form S-3 (File No. 333-268992) covering the resale of shares of common stock that are issued under the Lincoln Park Purchase Agreement.
-As of June 30, 2023, we had not sold any shares of our common stock to Lincoln Park.
+During the nine months ended September 30, 2023, we sold 125,000 shares of common stock to Lincoln Park for proceeds of \$0.2 million, as part of the equity line financing arrangement.
+As of September 30, 2023, \$34.8 million was available to draw pursuant to the Lincoln Park Purchase Agreement.

 We expect to continue to incur significant and increasing expenses and net losses for the foreseeable future, as we advance our current and future product candidates through preclinical and clinical development, manufacture drug product and drug supply, seek regulatory approval for our current and future product candidates, maintain and expand our intellectual property portfolio, hire additional research and development and business personnel and operate as a public company.
 We will not generate revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for our product candidates.
-In addition, if we obtain regulatory approval for our product candidates and do not enter into a third-party commercialization partnership, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing, manufacturing and distribution activities
+In addition, if we obtain regulatory approval for our product candidates and do not enter into a third-party commercialization partnership, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing, manufacturing and distribution activities.